 This is our provisional list of panellists for 2021's event.
 Given the number of variables at play right now, the line-up is subject to change.
-For more information about our virtual events for 26th to 28th June 2020, please visit our Twitter and Facebook pages.

 Lucy Dawson has been writing psychological thrillers since 2008 when her first bestseller, His Other Lover, was published.
 She’s since released ten more titles and is busy working on her eleventh, set in her home city of Exeter and on the Jurassic Coast, where Lucy lived for a couple of years.
 She writes full time - around her two children and husband - from the playroom sofa and within easy reach of the kettle.

 Caroline (writing as Cass) Green’s debut adult novel The Woman Next Door was a Number 1 e-book bestseller and her second, In A Cottage, In A Wood was a Sunday Times top ten and USA Today bestseller.
 Don’t You Cry and The Killer Inside are her other standalone thrillers.
 She is also an award-winning author of fiction for young people.
 Her first novel, Dark Ride, won the RONA Young Adult Book of the Year and the Waverton Good Read Award.
 Cracks was recommended on Radio 4’s Open Book programme and Hold Your Breath won the Oldham Book Award.
 She is the Writer in Residence at East Barnet School and teaches crime fiction at City University.